apurbzz-1994/notion_habit_tracker_cli/README.md

 ### Available Commands

-For dynamically setting up the dashboard in Notion:
+For dynamically setting up the dashboard for the first time in Notion:
 ```
 nhabittracker setup dashboard "your_dashboard_name"
 ```